 While students are attending college, Career Development also can assist them in securing on and off campus part-time employment.

-The Office of Career Development is located in the University Center, second floor.
-The telephone number is 351-3608.
+The Office of Career Development is located in the Administration building, room 036.
+The telephone number is 351-3027.

 Student Success Center

 The Student Success Center is designed to offer a range of services to students to integrate students into the University community.

 The office works collaboratively with faculty to provide advising for course sequencing through testing services and prerequisite checks.
 Determining your degree program plan by using the Degree Audit System and the current catalog makes your decisions for registration easier.

 Placement testing directs students into the University curriculum and ensures that students register for courses that match their level of academic preparedness for college

 Other academic support includes completion of Academic Improvement Plans, supplemental instruction, tutoring, computer labs, counseling at the time of withdrawal from the University and re-entry procedures for students who wish to return.

 The Student Success Center is located in Massie Hall, first floor.
 The telephone number is 351-3594.